The Tampa Bay 100

 A Self Guided Endurance Tour, Not a Race

-This event is considered an “Self-Guided Endurance Tour of the Tampa Bay.”
+This event is considered a “Self-Guided Endurance Tour of the Tampa Bay.”
 As such it is not considered a competitive event but rather a life accomplishment.
 We will record finish times and award top finishers, but the accomplishment of the runner is in the experience of the run, not how fast you can finish it.
 The spirit of the event is captured in the journey.

-Event's current local time: 1:24 PM ET
+Event's current local time: 7:18 AM ET